 - E (1st)

 - O (4th)

-With the Colemak layout the letter I makes its first appearance in the home row, and you will have the punctuation keys in the exact same place as a QWERTY keyboard with the exception of the colon/semicolon key being moved above the home row.
-If you are interested in making a switch from QWERTY to a new layout, then Colemak may be easier simply because there are less keys that are changed due to the same period and comma keys.
+With the Colemak layout the letter I makes its first appearance in the home row, and you will have the punctuation keys in the same place as a QWERTY keyboard except for the colon/semicolon key being moved above the home row.
+If you are interested in making a switch from QWERTY to a new layout, then Colemak may be easier simply because there are fewer keys that are changed due to the same period and comma keys.

 When comparing the QWERTY layout to the Dvorak and Colemak layouts there are a few things to keep in mind.
 First, the QWERTY layout is a lot less efficient than the other two layouts and is only so popular because of its history and how widely distributed it has been for the past 150 years.
-The Colemak layout is arguably the best layout in terms of efficiency, ease of use when coming from QWERTY, however you would need to download a third-party application which does not remap the Backspace with Caps Lock as in a true Colemak layout .
+The Colemak layout is arguably the best in terms of efficiency, and ease of use when coming from QWERTY, however, you would need to download a third-party application that does not remap the Backspace with Caps Lock as in a true Colemak layout.
 No matter what you choose as your keyboard layout, have fun and happy typing.